 8. Restart your NVIDIA Shield TV

-If you’re using a replacement remote control, you may need to manually pair the remote to your NVIDIA Shield using the steps I outlined in the previous section.
+Replacement remote controls may need to be paired manually to your NVIDIA Shield using the steps outlined in the previous section.

-Troubleshooting your NVIDIA Shield remote or gamepad doesn’t have to be difficult.
-Most problems can usually be solved with a few simple steps outlined above.
+Troubleshooting your NVIDIA Shield remote or gamepad doesn’t have to be complicated.
+Most problems can be solved with a few simple steps outlined above.

-In most cases, simply removing and re-pairing your NVIDIA Shield remote is enough to get it working again.
-If that doesn’t do the trick, restarting the Shield’s Bluetooth app and rebooting usually does.
+In most cases, removing and re-pairing your NVIDIA Shield remote is enough to get it to work again.
+If that doesn’t do the trick, try restarting the Shield’s Bluetooth app and rebooting.
 If all else fails, you may need to reset your NVIDIA Shield back to factory settings.